Please enable JavaScript to view this site.

 When loading from a file, be sure that the current null symbol is not a blank.
 If the first four characters of a field in a file are blank, R:BASE adds the column as a null column and does not read any additional characters that make up the field value.

-Elements in an ASCII File
+Elements in an ASCII/CSV File

 Requirement